zsparal/api-documentation/source/reference/v2/clients-api/overview.rst

 The Clients API is part of our partnerships toolkit.
 If you are a registered Mollie partner, you can use the Clients API to retrieve a list of Mollie merchants connected to your partner account.

-For more information on our partnership program, please visit `mollie.com/partners <https://www.mollie.com/partners>`_.
+For more information on our partnership program, visit `mollie.com/partners <https://www.mollie.com/partners>`_.

 Endpoints
 ---------